Ambrosys/os-matcher/docs/content/Glossary.rst

       Candidates are ordered according to several criteria (see :ref:`routing_candidate-search`).

-   originID
-      To a street segment corresponding IDs from the original data source.

    street graph
       A *simple directed graph* representing the :term:`street map`.
       The nodes and edges of the street graph are tightly coupled to the street map data.
       Makes the street map applicable to routing algorithms.

+   street segment
+      A minimal street segment without intersections (nodes) inbetween.
+May consist of more than two point.
+The corresponding linestring of the street map may have been cutted to satisfy this requirement.